TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 34/Numbers 34.7.md

 ---

-And this shall be your north border: from the great sea ye shall mark out for you mount Hor;
+"'This shall be your north border: from the great sea you shall mark out for you Mount Hor;